The Ascential Code

 Greenhouse gas emissions

-Full details of our direct and indirect greenhouse gas emissions are set out in the Directors’ Report on page 123.
+Full details of our direct and indirect greenhouse gas emissions are set out in our Streamlined Energy and Carbon Reporting (SECR) disclosure on page 82 of our latest Annual Report.